ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-add-steps.md

 save_result test results.json
 ```

-The first parameter of save_results must be the one-pipeline config stage name, like test, scan-artifact or acceptance-test.
+The first parameter of save_results must be the DevSecOps pipeline config stage name, like test, scan-artifact or acceptance-test.
 Otherwise the evidence collector won't be able to find it and attach it to the proper piece of evidence.
 {: important}

 Using the save_result pipelinectl interface will ensure that the pipeline will find your result artifacts, and they will be uploaded to the evidence locker, and attached to the compliance evidence created by the pipeline.